MUSIC: Wyclef Jean – I Swear (feat. Young Thug)

 It’s been seven years since Wyclef Jean’s last proper album, but he’s not taking 2017 lying down.
 He’s carved himself out a pretty busy year, starting with the release of new EP J’ouvert on February 3rd.
 “J’ouvert” is Caribbean parlance for the pre-dawn festivities signaling the start of Carnival.
 And when you name your record after the beginning of Carnival, you better damn well bring the party.

-On third single “I Swear” Wyclef’s uniquely eclectic sound is smothered beneath the homogeneous trop-house production.
-It’ll probably be big on Billboard Hot 100, though.
-Either way, we’re pretty sure the music video is secretly just a Remy Martin commercial.
+On third single “I Swear” Wyclef’s uniquely eclectic sound gets smothered beneath homogeneous, trop-house production.
+It’ll probably be big on the Billboard Hot 100.
+But we’re pretty sure the music video is secretly just a Remy Martin commercial, anyway.

-On “I Swear”, Wyclef returns some mutual admiration to Young Thug, who offers up a guest verse (as well as some half-decent guitar mimicry in the video).
+On “I Swear”, Wyclef returns some mutual admiration to Young Thug, who offers up a guest verse (and some half-decent guitar mimicry in the video).
 On Thugger’s 2016 debut JEFFERY, Clef not only had one track named in his honor, but also—somewhat confusingly—guested on another track called “Kanye West”.
-(For the sake of symmetry, we can only hope that Kanye’s next album brings us a single called “Young Thug”, featuring Wyclef.)
+For the sake of symmetry, we can only hope that Kanye’s next album brings us a single called “Young Thug”, featuring Wyclef.

 J’ouvert is just the beginning, as Wyclef’s Carnival III: Road To Clefication is set for release this summer.
 It will cap the trilogy begun on 1997’s The Carnival, as Wyclef celebrates the 20th anniversary (!) of his debut.